-As of December 31, 2015, the District has an unrestricted net position deficit of \$(6,946,757).
-Due to the nature of the deficit from the implementation of GASB No. 68/71, the District will continue to make its annual required contributions to CalPERS and annually review its outstanding net pension obligation funding requirements for future periods to reduce the deficit position.
+As of December 31, 2016 and 2015, the District has an unrestricted net position deficit of (\$8,596,552) and (\$6,946,757).
+Due to the nature of the deficit from the implementation of GASB No. 68/71 in fiscal year 2015, the District will continue to make its actuarial determined contributions to CalPERS and annually review its outstanding net pension obligation funding requirements for future periods to reduce the deficit position.